Equine Psychology & Behaviour

 Whether you’re a knowledgeable rider, a horse owner, or someone with aspirations in equine behaviour, this course offers a fascinating and practical insight into how horses think, feel and interact with us.
 You’ll learn not just the “what” but the “why” behind equine reactions and habits — and how your own approach influences your horse’s behaviour.

-You’ll receive seven thoughtfully structured modules filled with real-world examples, research-based theory, and assignments that challenge you to apply your learning.
+You’ll receive two thoughtfully structured modules filled with real-world examples, research-based theory, and assignments that challenge you to apply your learning.
 Self-assessment tasks and tutor-guided projects encourage deeper understanding, while optional certification offers a chance to receive personalised feedback on your final work.

 You won’t be left to figure it all out alone.
 Students benefit from free tutor support throughout, and your tutor is available to help guide your thinking, clarify complex topics, or simply offer reassurance.